rr-learning/CausalWorld/README.md

 ## Acknowledgments

-The authors would like to thank [Felix Widmaier (MPI Tübingen)](https://ei.is.mpg.de/person/felixwidmaier) and [Shruti Joshi (MPI Tübingen)](https://ei.is.mpg.de/person/sjoshi) for the useful discussions and for the development of the [TriFinger robot’s simulator](https://trifinger-robot-simulation.readthedocs.io/en/latest/), which served as a startingpoint for the work presented in this paper.
+The authors would like to thank [Felix Widmaier (MPI Tübingen)](https://ei.is.mpg.de/person/felixwidmaier) and [Shruti Joshi (MPI Tübingen)](https://ei.is.mpg.de/person/sjoshi) for the useful discussions and for the development of the [TriFinger robot’s simulator](https://trifinger-robot-simulation.readthedocs.io/en/latest/), which served as a starting point for the work presented in this paper.

 ## Contributing

-A guide coming up soon for how can you contribute to causal_world.
+A guide coming up soon for how you can contribute to causal_world.